 - ISBN-10: 1594487855

-While “Better by Mistake: The Unexpected Benefits of Being Wrong” by Alina Tugend (Website | Twitter | Facebook) might be categorized as a self help book, I found it to be more of a business book or social commentary than the self help kind.
+While “Better by Mistake: The Unexpected Benefits of Being Wrong” by Alina Tugend (Website | Twitter | Facebook) might be categorized as a self-help book, I found it to be more of a business book or social commentary than the self-help kind.

 Ms. Tugend focuses on the hypocritical nature of our society when it comes to the subject at hand and how one is able to overcome the ingrained philosophy which we were taught.
 I found it very refreshing to take an honest look into our society where we are told to learn from our mistakes, yet get penalized and punished when we make them.

-The other issue I had in the back of my mind read is that while industries can make all the lists they want but if they ignore data than all their checklists are useless.
+The other issue I had in the back of my mind read is that while industries can make all the lists they want but if they ignore data then all their checklists are useless.
 For example, airlines consider being “on time” if the airplane leaves the gate on time even if it’s just a few feet – but it doesn’t matter if the passengers wait on the tarmac for three hours; or hospitals don’t check incoming patients for MRSA virus because they simply don’t want to know if you got it at their hospital.

 MRSA virus is a hospital virus and could be lethal!